aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-This @key above allows us to efficiently query *Order* objects by both a *customerEmail* and the *createdAt* time stamp.
+This @key above allows you to efficiently query *Order* objects by both a *customerEmail* and the *createdAt* time stamp.
 The @key above creates a DynamoDB table where the primary index's hash key is *customerEmail* and the sort key is *createdAt*.
-This allows us to write queries like this:
+This allows you to write queries like this:

 ```graphql
 query ListOrdersForCustomerIn2019 {